-I was too busy.
-Hours of my life played out beneath that red clock as I chased kids, folded laundry, watched t.v., and gave my son his chemotherapy.
+I was so busy.
+Hours of my life had played out beneath that red clock as I chased kids, folded laundry, watched t.v., and gave my son his chemotherapy.

 Through it all, I was too busy to notice the small sound of the clock.
 My life was too loud to hear the ticking.

 Then, one morning while the rest of the house slept, I sat in my blue chair to pray, and I heard it.

 The clock ticked with a sound that shattered my silence.
 It tocked marking every moment until the house stirred and the kids were awake.

 In my hyper-awareness of the seconds ticking by, I was reminded how fleeting our lives on this earth really are when considered in the context of eternity.

 Surely everyone goes around like a mere phantom; in vain they rush about, heaping up wealth without knowing whose it will finally be.
 (Psalm 39:6)

 We rush around from one thing to the next in life and why?